SnakeFist007/puzzle-of-personality/source/content/Type 2 - The Helper.md

 - Has an internal fear of being left out or not being **seen as important** by others.
 - The “giver” role is used to build loyalty and reputation.

-⟶ This type of Two might appear similar to 3 or 8 in their drive and social charisma.
+⟶ This Two might appear similar to a Three or an Eight in their drive and social charisma.

 ### sx - The Intensifier